 What most of these not so life-changing articles don’t tell you is how to choose the right business idea that fits you.

-If you’ve ever watched any of Marie Forleo’s youtube channels – she’s actually rad!
-She champions the idea that you can be a multi-faceted entrepreneur with multiple businesses.
-But when you knuckle down and get stalking – like the creep I am – you realise she only started off focusing on one thing; coaching.
+Marie Forleo, a serial entrepreneur personality, champions the idea that you can be a multi-faceted entrepreneur with multiple businesses.
+But when you knuckle down and get stalking – like the creep I am – you find out she only started off focusing on one thing; coaching.
 Then she branched out.
 That’s why narrowing down your pursuit will be the best decision you make as you start focusing your attention on building out that one idea.

-When you start-up it can be easy to start doing everything at once.
-It’s because you have so many different skills, interests and you’re so DAM excited!
-This is the pain from being a life long learner and passionate about what you do.
-You consume so much content that it starts to consume you and sometimes, you deviate from your path and other times it can even stop you from starting at all.
+When you start-up it can be easy to start doing everything.
+It’s because you have so many different skills, interests and offerings for the world.
+This is the pain from being a life long learner, entrepreneur and someone who is passionate about what you do.
+You consume so much content that it starts to consume you and sometimes, it can wear you thin.

 This might include reading up multiple different ‘methods’ from different sources which can sometimes contradict each other leaving you very confused.